 Toasting marshmallows around the campfire making s’mores is the perfect camping tradition, but a lot of people prefer not to live on s’mores alone.

-Yes, I think they’re crazy too, but for those that don’t, choosing the right stove can be the difference between a great camping trip and a trip home in icy silence surrounded by starving loved ones.
+Choosing the right stove can be the difference between a great camping trip and a trip home in icy silence surrounded by starving loved ones.
 And you know you’re going to want your morning coffee.

+Compact cooking stoves and equipment make it easy to feed friends and family when camping.
 There are tiny lightweight, incredibly compact personal cooking systems preferred by hikers who have to carry their own gear, like a Jetboil which packs neatly in your backpack or saddle bag.
-Check the current price on Amazon or REI
+Check the current price on Amazon or REI.

-Rust-resistant with adjustable wind block panels allowing you to cook with larger pans and twin adjustable burners it covers all your needs in one compact package.
+Coleman’s hugely popular classic propane stove is durable, easily disassembled for cleaning and fuel efficient.
+With adjustable wind block panels allowing you to cook with larger pans and twin adjustable burners it covers all your needs in one compact package.
 Check the current price.

-Light, compact cookware ensembles make your camping experience more pleasant.
+Cooking Gear: Light, compact cookware ensembles make your camping experience more pleasant.
 Non-stick ensures easy cleaning and easily stackable means they are easy to keep out of the way reducing campsite clutter.
 These two factors help deter wildlife from wandering into your campsite excited by the smell of food.

-4. Let there be Light!
-Torches, Lanterns, and Headlamps
+4. Torches, Lanterns, and Headlamps

 I can’t state enough the importance of adequate lighting when camping.